HomeMadeGames/Paddle-Ball/README.md

-# Pong
+# Paddle-Ball
-This is a pong game made in Godot/
+This is a Paddle-Ball game made in Godot.